You are here

 Presbyterian College

-Presbyterian College for women was located on College Avenue.
-The school changed its names to Queens College and moved to the Myers Park neighborhood.
-Physical Description: 3x5 Publisher: Unknown
+Presbyterian College for Women was located on College Street.
+It changed its names to Queens College when the facility moved to Selwyn Avenue.
+Physical Description: 3x5 Publisher: Raphael Tuck and Sons

 Presbyterian College

-Presbyterian College for women was located on College Avenue.
-The school eventually became Queens College (University) and moved to Selwyn Avenue.
-Physical Description: 3x5 Publisher: S H Kress
+Presbyterian College for Women was located on College Street.
+It changed its names to Queens College when the facility moved to Selwyn Avenue.
+Physical Description: 3x5 Publisher: Souvenier Postcard Company

 Elizabeth College